Anyone familiar with WordPress will be no stranger to updates.

-Each update is important, but do you actually need to update whenever a notification appears alerting you to yet another update being available?
+Each update is important, but do you need to update WordPress whenever a notification appears, alerting you to yet another available update?

 Or are you better off waiting until kinks are fixed in the current version by keeping your WP site on the older version?
 If so, how long will that be?

 Major WordPress updates happen 2 to 3 times per year.
 Minor WordPress updates are rolled out as needed.
 Themes and plugins usually have updates soon after a WP core update is released.

 WP core updates are rolled out two to three times per year.
 The reason for the regular frequency is security.